froger-me/wp-unpublish/README.md

 ## Hooks - filters

-Unpublish gives developers the possibilty to debug the plugin using a filter (use un-minified javascript).
+WP-Unpublish gives developers the possibilty to debug the plugin using a filter (use un-minified javascript).
 ___

 ```php